-This responsible disclosure is meant for those who find serious issues what can or will affect the software service or user data.
+This responsible disclosure is meant for those who find serious issues that can or will affect the software service or user data.
 Therefore these items are excluded:

-- Issues which are already sent (you must be the first with the rapport).
+- Issues that are already sent (you must be the first with the rapport).

 - Physical attacks against Sercurius or Serverius employees, offices, and data centers.